Calling all investors in GDS H - GuruFocus.com

-Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against GDS Holdings Limited (“GDS” or “the Company”) (NASDAQ: GDS) and certain of its officers.
+NEW YORK, June 26, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against GDS Holdings Limited (“GDS” or “the Company”) ( GDS) and certain of its officers.

 Class Definition:

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired UP Fintech securities between April 12, 2021 and April 3, 2023, inclusive (the “Class Period”).
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/gds.
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired GDS securities between April 12, 2021 and April 3, 2023, inclusive (the “Class Period”).
+Such investors are encouraged to join this case.

 Case Details: